Blog

 • Attempted murder: $500,000+

-Enhancements such as gang involvement or great bodily injury can increase bail dramatically.
+Enhancements such as gang allegations or great bodily injury can increase bail significantly.

 Typical Bail Range: $5,000 – $50,000+